-Canadian railway employees who work in a Safety Critical Position (SCP) operate or control the movement of trains.
+Canadian railway employees working in a Safety Critical Position operate or control the movement of trains.
 Physical and mental fitness is mandatory.
 Impaired performance due to a medical condition could result in a significant incident affecting the health and safety of employees, the public, property, or the environment.